Key Takeaways

 - Long-term log retention is non-negotiable

-A well-managed SIEM gives you exactly that: centralized logs, flexible queries, and long-term storage.
-MDR solutions may include logs, but often with less visibility, and shorter retention depending on the provider.
+Where SIEM helps: A well-managed SIEM gives you exactly that: centralized logs, flexible queries, and long-term storage.
+MDR solutions may include logs, but often with less visibility and shorter retention.
+In regulated industries, SIEM is still the preferred choice for logging and reporting.

 For SMBs and Startups

+You don't have a security team, and you're not building one tomorrow.
 But you still need protection against ransomware, phishing, and data breaches.

 - You can't afford enterprise tools or consultants

-- You just want something that works now
+- You want something that works now

 - You want to stay focused on your core business, not chase alerts